 7 October 2018

 There’s something about nature that innately charms us.
 The trees, the light, the rolling landscape.
-It speaks to something deep within, stirs us to wonder.
+It speaks to something deep within, and stirs us to wonder.

-Riverhills was born out in recognition of this ancient enchantment.
+Riverhills was born in recognition of this ancient enchantment.
 It’s an estate that stands apart from its peers for the uniqueness of its geography.
 Situated along the banks of Darebin Creek, its masterplan embraces the contours of the land, with its vantages and dips, to offer something distinct.

 Banks of serenity

 Winding through the heart of Riverhills is Darebin Creek.
 The main watercourse of the Darebin Valley, its headwaters begin in Wollert and form a major tributary of the Yarra River.
 Its presence provides a serene central meeting place, drawing people into a closer commune with nature.

 Given the nearby amenities like Pacific Epping and Westfield Plenty Valley, Riverhills looks to offer a tree change like no other.
 Cap off a day’s hike with a hearty meal at the Blue Stone Kitchen, and retire to the evening serenity of the hillside.